Sustainable Lobster Fishing in Maine

 The day’s catch is left at the weighing station and I hop in my car to warm up.
 The two take their boat back out into the bay to anchor waiting for the traps to do their thing and catch more lobsters.

-This story and cover photo of Jeff Holden was commissioned by Sandwich Magazine.
+Story and cover photo commissioned by Sandwich Magazine.